general contracting workforce design

 answer first

-Jo is a Human + Machine staffing company for general contractors.
-The solution starts with LaborMap, identifies where ramp cycles and coordination overhead erode project capacity, and designs a staffed model that keeps PMs and supers on high-judgment work while machine execution handles repeatable coordination.
+Jo from is a Human + Machine staffing company for general contractors.
+The diagnostic finds where ramp cycles and coordination overhead erode project capacity, then keeps PMs on high-judgment work.

-How is this different from hiring more PMs or project coordinators?
+How is this different from hiring more PMs?

-Adding headcount does not fix the underlying ramp-cycle problem.
-Jo maps the repeatable coordination work first, then builds a playbook so every new project starts faster and every PM carries less administrative load—without growing your overhead.
+Adding headcount doesn’t fix the ramp-cycle problem.
+Jo from maps the repeatable coordination first, then builds a playbook.
+Every project starts faster without growing overhead.

 We use subs for most field work.
-Does this still apply?
+Does this apply?

 Especially.
-Sub-heavy models multiply coordination overhead.
-LaborMap identifies where your team is spending time chasing sub updates, resolving trade conflicts, and processing change orders instead of managing the build.
+Sub-heavy operations multiply coordination overhead.
+Jo from shows where your team chases sub updates and processes change orders instead of managing the build.

-Most GCs see measurable coordination time savings within the first 30 days.
-The full Constraint Envelope model—covering ramp playbooks, sub coordination, and change-order routing—typically stabilizes within 60–90 days.
+Most GCs see coordination time savings within 30 days.
+The full Constraint Envelope — ramp playbooks, sub coordination, change-order routing — stabilizes within 60–90 days.

 Last updated: 2026-05-20